SethStalley/your-dota-doll/index.md

 ---
 layout: myLayout
-title: Who is your Dota doll?
+title: Your Dota Doll
-description: Please login through Stream to find which friend you loose most with.
+description: Please login through Steam to find the friend you loose the most with.
 ---

 {% include components/steam-login.html %}